-Unfortunately, this is not the case, as illustrated next (see an earlier post for the code of devof
+Unfortunately, this is not the case, as illustrated next (see an earlier post for the code of devof).
+We use blkid to obtain the type of the file system stored on a device.

 $ sudo blkid $(devof file)